 1. Best-value pocket wifi router in Japan

-Our criteria: To work out the travel wifi plans that have the best value, we looked at pricing for five days, plus speed and data allowances, as well as English-language customer support.
+Our criteria: To work out the travel wifi plans that have the best value, we looked at pricing for 5 days, plus speed and data allowances, as well as English-language customer support.
 We used similar criteria across the categories below.

 Winner: Ninja Wifi

 So, what’s the best pocket wifi in Japan?
 At the top of our rankings is the Ninja Wifi Unlimited Plan router, a pocket device that provides download speeds of up to 187.5 Mbps and upload speeds of up to 37.5 Mbps — more than fast enough for doing most things (including streaming).
 The router runs on the SoftBank network, using 4G and 4G LTE.
-Data is a decent 3GB/day; when that’s used up, speeds may be slowed temporarily.
+Data is a decent 3GB/day; when used up, speeds may be slowed temporarily.

 How much does it cost?
-The base rental rate for a Ninja Wifi Unlimited Plan, with tax, is ¥770 per day, but cheapo readers get a 10% discount, meaning that a five-day rental will cost you just ¥3,465.
+The base rental rate for a Ninja Wifi Unlimited Plan, with tax, is ¥770 per day, but cheapo readers get a 20% discount, meaning that a five-day rental will cost you just ¥3,080.
 (Note: The discount is applied automatically when you order through our special link.
 It’s applied before consumption tax is added.)

-You can pick up and drop off your device for free at the airport — Narita, Haneda and other major Japanese airports are covered.
+You can pick up and drop off your device for free at the airport — Narita, Haneda, and other major Japanese airports are covered.
 Also, you can get medical insurance and translation devices as an add-on, which is neat.

-For travelers who need more high-speed data: There is also a 5GB/day plan, as well as a 10GB/day plan.
-With the discount applied, the 5GB/day plan costs ¥990 per day, working out to ¥2,970 for three days or ¥4,950 for five, without any add-ons.
-The 10GB/day plan costs ¥1,080 per day, with the discount applied.
-You’ll find the 5GB/day and 10GB/day wifi rental options on the Ninja Wifi order form.
+For travelers who need more high-speed data: There is also a 5GB/day plan, as well as a 10GB/day plan and an Infinite Unlimited plan (which we’ll get to in more detail later).
+With the discount applied, the 5GB/day plan costs ¥880 per day, working out to ¥2,640 for three days or ¥4,400 for five, without any add-ons.
+The 10GB/day plan costs ¥1,056 per day, with the discount applied.

 pocket wifi routers